vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-wishlist.md

 # `useWishlist` <Badge text="Enterprise" type="info" />

-> This feature is a part of our commercial offering and does not exist in the open-source version of Commercetools integration.
+> This feature is a part of our commercial offering and does not exist in the open-source version of commercetools integration.
 Read more about a Vue Storefront Enterprise Cloud [here](https://www.vuestorefront.io/enterprise)

 ## Features

-`useWishlist` composable is responsible for integrating with a wishlist from Commercetools.
+`useWishlist` composable is responsible for integrating with a wishlist from commercetools.
 It allows to:

 - fetch products from the wishlist
 - add products to the wishlist